w3f/polkadot-deployer/README.md

 </details>

 ### Multi provider deployment
 You may also wish to run a multi AZ multi-provider deployment.
 In order to do so, you can create a configuration file based on your requirements and create your deployment from there.
 Keep in mind that you can use any combination of these providers as you see fit.
 The configuration file: create.remote.sample.json exists only for the purpose of the tutorial and as an example of what you can do.
 In order to deploy polkadot on GCP you need to edit the preset configuration file: ```config/create.remote.sample.json``` so that it contains your projectID and domain.
+The domain must be a domain that can be controlled by the given cloudflare account.
 Then you can issue the following command:

 ```node . create --config config/create.remote.sample.json --verbose```